buenviajex/Group-Project-1/README.md

 -	twitter ticker with tweets that involve the input
 -	SOCIAL MEDIA integrations (fb, insta, twitter, youtube, twitch)

-API’s we want to use:
+API’s we wish we could use:
 -	facebook
 -	Instagram
 -	Wikipedia